How can CDP’s connect with up to 50% additional customers in real-time, through first-party data onboarding?

 But few of these categories have become as hyped and highly valued as the Customer Data Platform (CDP), which combines and orchestrates customer data across brand systems, channels, and devices.
 Seeing widespread adoption, some 78% of organizations either own or are developing a CDP, according to the Forbes Insights/Data Treasury survey.

-Other research from the Relevancy Group suggests that the CDP landscape is still to blossom further, with 32% of marketers saying they plan to buy and implement a CDP in the next 12 months.
+Other research from the Relevancy Group suggests that CDP’s are winning even more territory, with 32% of marketers saying they plan to buy and implement a CDP in the next 12 months.

 This generation of platforms, including the likes of mParticle, Tealium, Relay42, and Blueconic offers a synchronized, well-integrated view of the customer that can be applied across channels…finally.